 New dwellings will have thermal insulation and double glazing that will help minimise noise intrusion.
 In older buildings, though, poorly sealed timber or single-glazed windows are likely to be weak spots for noise intrusion.

 Check sound levels in the home with both open and closed windows.
 Also check whether the dwelling has an adequate mechanical ventilation system.
-If windows need to be opened for ventilation, noise will be let in to the home.
-Mechanical ventilation is just as important as insulation and double glazing in managing unwanted noise.
+If windows need to be opened for ventilation, noise will leak into the home.
+This makes mechanical ventilation just as important as insulation and double glazing in managing unwanted noise.

 If the home is close to noisier night-time activities, consider how far the home is from the noise.
-If any bedrooms or key living spaces face in the direction of the noise, that could make it easier for noise to leak into your room, especially through any windows or doors.
+If any bedrooms or key living spaces face in the direction of the noise, sound could leak in, especially through any windows or doors.

 You could ask the agent or landlord what they know about the property's insulation for sound and warmth.
-If possible, verify any sound insulation specifications with an architect/builder, and/or consult with an acoustic expert.
+If possible, verify any sound insulation specifications with an architect or builder, or consult with an acoustic expert.
 If the property is new, you'll likely be able to find more details on it via the Duty Planner at the Council.
 They can check when it was built, what minimum acoustic standards it had to meet, or any consent information.

+Here are some suggested steps to mitigate noise issues in a home you're currently living in.
 If you're renting, you have less flexibility to make any changes to your bedroom or living space and may be dependent on a landlord or property manager to permit any changes you want made.
-Some suggested steps are:

 • Identify where any noise is coming from.
 If money is tight, prioritise vulnerable rooms – your bedroom and any other spaces where you need a quiet environment.